wismith/javascript-milestones/README.md

 1. Understand what the task is asking
 1. Be able to do the task
 1. Write code that makes it clear you understand what's happening

+### Restrictions

+You're free to use any built-in JavaScript function unless otherwise stated.
+For example, if you're asked to write a function that works like `Math.max`, don't use `Math.max`!

+When you find a task you're not sure how to do, search for documentation, tutorials, guides, or anything else that might help you.

+If you copy code from somewhere else, include the URL in a comment.

 ### Examples